 Also, innovation clearly still drives the software industry: witness the growth of software-as-a-service vendors in the lists, high levels of R&D spending among many in the Software 500, etc.

-In the current economic climate, software that shows Value (easy on the budget) and demonstrable Short-Term ROI will come out ahead.
-But a number of the growth sectors from 2008 should also be interesting: integration, outsourcing, virtualization among those.
+The reality is that this still holds true today.
+Software that shows Value and demonstrable ROI will come out ahead.
+But a number of the growth sectors moving forward should also be interesting: integration, outsourcing, virtualization among those.

 Want to learn more about how to improve your enterprise software sales?
 Check out this article on how changing software sales cycles could be impacting your business, or take a look at this article on how to influence the B2B technology buyer.